SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 ```
 Especially when large ODEs are formed, this can remove redundant terms, making the ODE faster to evaluate, thus increasing simulation performance.

-Another feature of Symbolics.jl is that it differentiate equations:
+Another feature of Symbolics is that it can differentiate equations:
 ```@example advanced_intro_to_catalyst_symbolics
 Symbolics.derivative(eq, x)
 ```
 This is used internally to symbolically compute system Jacobians.
-As explained in a [later section](@ref ref) this can sometimes be advantageous for simulations.
+As explained in a [later section](@ref ref) this can be used to improve simulation performance.

 ### [The ModelingToolkit.jl intermediary representation and modelling package](@id advanced_intro_to_catalyst_background_mtk)
 ModelingToolkit.jl is a package with two separate functionalities:
-- It provides an interface for building such mathematical models.
+- It provides an interface for building mathematical models from symbolic equations.
 - It implements an intermediary representation for representing such mathematical models.

 We will start with describing the first point, by showing how ModelingToolkit can be used to build a ODE model.
 First we need to designate the variables and parameters of the model.
 This is done in a similar manner as we defined variables using symbolics, however, with two differences:
 - ODEs (typically) describe the evolution of its variables with time.
 The variables are thus *time dependent* and must be declared as functions of the time *independent variable*, $t$ (dependency on non-time variables is possible and [discussed later]()).
 - Parameters must be declared using the `@parameters` macro (to distinguish them from the variables).

+Here, we import `t` (the time independent variable) and `D` (the differential with respect to `t`), declares the variable `X` and the parameters `p` and `d`:
 ```@example advanced_intro_to_catalyst_mtk
 using ModelingToolkit
+using ModelingToolkit: t_nounits as t, D_nounits as D
 @variables X(t)
 @parameters p d
 ```